- Visiting Chesapeake?

 - Calculations showing compliance with the Model Energy Code, 2015 Edition

 Normally, plan review will take a minimum of 30 days and is on a first-come-first-serve basis.
 Please utilize this information when planning your project and plan review timeline.

-If your plan is disapproved, the Plans Examiner will send a plan review letter requesting revisions, corrections and/or additional information necessary to complete the review process.
+If your plan is disapproved, the Plans Examiner will send a plan review letter from the eBuild system, requesting revisions, corrections and/or additional information necessary to complete the review process.
 After your plan is approved, the permit may not be issued until all other required information is obtained.
 Some examples of other required information may include contractor information and cost of construction.